markproy/sagemaker-workshop/z-account-prep/README.md

 ## Account creation

 The account should be created with a group (e.g., "attendees")  containing multiple users (e.g., "user01" through "user25" for a projected 20-person workshop).
 Users will need both console and programmatic access.
-They will need SageMakerFullAccess and S3FullAccess permissions, and an admin user should be provided for the workshop leader.
+They will need SageMakerFullAccess and S3FullAccess permissions.

+The users should not be set up with admin permissions.
+Instead, a separate admin user should be provided for the workshop leader.
+That enables the workshop leader to solve unexpected issues, while not giving the attendees excess privileges that could facilitate them making damaging mistakes.